inspec/inspec/docs-chef-io/content/inspec/cli.md

 Run all test files at the specified locations.

-loads the given profile(s) and fetches their dependencies if needed. then connects to the target and executes any controls contained in the profiles. one or more reporters are used to generate output.
+The subcommand loads the given profiles, fetches their dependencies if needed, then connects to the target and executes any controls contained in the profiles.
+One or more reporters are used to generate the output.

 ```
 exit codes: